snovvcrash/DivideAndScan/README.md

 <tr>
 <td>

 Make a new directory to start DivideAndScan from.
-The tool will create subdirectories to store the output, so I recommend launching it from a clean directory to stay organized:
+The tool will create subdirectories in CWD to store the output, so I recommend launching it from a clean directory to stay organized:

 ```console
 ~$ mkdir divideandscan